INITIAL APPROACH TO THE STABLE PATIENT

 Bradydysrhythmia describes rhythms with a ventricular rate slower than 60 beats/min in the adults and slower than age-appropriate heart rates in children.
 Bradydysrhythmias can be broadly categorized as bradycardias (atria and ventricles beat at the same slow rate) and atrioventricular (AV) blocks (ventricles beat slower than the atria).1 The bradycardias include sinus bradycardia, junctional rhythm, idioventricular rhythm, atrial fibrillation/flutter with a slow ventricular response, and hyperkalemia-related sinoventricular rhythm.
 Bradydysrhythmias due to AV blocks include second-degree (usually type II) and third-degree AV block.

 The most common bradycardia is sinus bradycardia, followed by junctional rhythm and, less commonly, idioventricular rhythm.
 These rhythms are found in both stable and unstable patients.
-Atrial fibrillation or flutter with slow ventricular response are uncommon; these rhythms are usually seen in patients experiencing significant conduction system disease, such as ...
+Atrial fibrillation or flutter with slow ventricular response are uncommon; these rhythms are usually seen in patients experiencing significant ...